 Welcome to Year 2

 Children are always excited about moving to Year 2 especially as Year 1 and Year 2 work closely together during the year.
 This aids transition and means the children already know staff and routines quite well.
 Year 1 and Year 2 work together as Key Stage One and have playtimes and lunchtimes together.
-We also work on the Christmas performance together as well as outside projects as often as possible.
+We also work on the Christmas performance together.

 English